 Kluuvi Shopping Centre (Aleksanterinkatu 9) has about 30 businesses, including several sports stores.
 The shopping centre offers a mix of interesting international brand stores, Finnish retail concepts and restaurants.

 Outside the centre of town, there are a number of large entertainment and shopping complexes reachable by public transportation, such as Itis, which is the largest shopping centre in the Nordic region, located on the Helsinki Metro in the eastern suburbs.

 Then, there is Sello (in Leppävaara, Espoo, by the Leppävaara railway station), Iso Omena (in Matinkylä, Espoo), the newly extended Jumbo (in Vantaa, close to Helsinki-Vantaa Airport) and the relatively new Kaari (Kannelmäki in western Helsinki).
 The malls in the Helsinki area, as in anywhere in the world, are their own shopping microworlds.
 They are mainly occupied by the big chain stores.

 REDI is a large new shopping centre that will open in 2018 just a couple of metro stops away from the city centre in the trendy and urban Kalasatama area.
 One of the special features is a park-like rooftop garden for art exhibitions, gentle walks or just gazing the view over the city and sea.

-Opening in 2019, Mall of Tripla is an urban centre that offers everything from the hottest Finnish and international brands to food halls and entertainment services.
+Opening in 2019, Mall of Tripla is an urban centre that offers everything from high-end Finnish and international brands to food halls and entertainment services.